Startup Transforms Carbon Emissions into Vodka to Save the Planet

 The start-up claims that the capture, purification, compression, and transportation of the CO2 used to create Air Company’s products emits around 0.1 kg of CO2 per 1 kg of CO2 that is captured.

-Along with cleaning the air on earth, the start-up is working with NASA on Air Stellar project to clean the air in outer space.
-Their Air vodka, Air spray hand sanitizer, and Carbon fragrance has been successful launch for the firm.
-Apart from these products, the start-up is working on projects for rocket fuel, glucose production with Draper Laboratory.
+Along with cleaning the air on Earth, the start-up is working with NASA on the Air Stellar project to clean the air in outer space.
+Their Air vodka, Air Spray hand sanitizer, and Carbon fragrance have been successful launches for the firm.
+Apart from these products, the start-up is working on projects for rocket fuel, and glucose production with Draper Laboratory.

 Impact on End Users:

-This is not the first time when a company is converting captured carbon into some useful end products, there are few start-ups and firms working in this field to make diamonds, proteins, ink, fuel from waste carbon.
+This is not the first time when a company has converted captured carbon into some useful end products, there are few start-ups and firms working in this field to make diamonds, proteins, ink, and fuel from waste carbon.

-According to Fast Company, traditional bottle of vodka produces approx. 5.8 kilograms of carbon per bottle whereas Air Company claims that while production of each Air vodka bottle, they are removing 500 grams of carbon from the atmosphere.
-CNBC described the taste of Air vodka like an average vodka.
-The price of 750ml bottle is almost three times higher than a usual vodka bottle, which may discourage some consumers from buying it.
-Still, on the other hand, the company’s idea has been strong enough to grab a lot of attention from prominent market players and customers inclined towards premium alcoholic beverages with experimental flavoured alcohols, and mixed beverages.
+According to Fast Company, a traditional bottle of vodka produces approx. 5.8 kilograms of carbon per bottle whereas Air Company claims that in the production of each Air vodka bottle, they are removing 500 grams of carbon from the atmosphere.
+CNBC described the taste of Air vodka as an average vodka.
+The price of a 750ml bottle is almost three times higher than a usual vodka bottle, which may discourage some consumers from buying it.
+Still, on the other hand, the company’s idea has been strong enough to grab a lot of attention from prominent market players and customers inclined towards premium alcoholic beverages with experimental flavored alcohols, and mixed beverages.

 Growth Opportunities for End Users: